Symmetric Entropy-Constrained Video Coding for Machines: Related Works

 \subsection{Neural Video Coding for Machines}

 The field of video coding for machines mainly includes two paradigms: analyze-then-compress (ATC) and compress-then-analyze (CTA).
-The ATC paradigm focuses on feature coding, while the CTA paradigm focuses on machine-vision-oriented image/video coding.
+In addition, VCM can also be viewed as a sub-task of video coding for machines and humans (VCMH).